sqybi/scripts/vimrc/README.md

 Usage
 ------

-1. First of all, we need latest vim version with Python support.
+1. First of all, we need latest VIM version with Python support.

+   If you are using Ubuntu 20+, just install vim by `apt install vim-nox` and skip bullet #2.
+Otherwise, please follow the instrustions in bullet #2.

+2. If you don't have `vim-nox` in your repository, you could build VIM with Python support by yourself.

    According to YCM's guide (https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source), use the following command (`lua5.1-dev` should be `liblua5.1-dev` on Ubuntu 16):